 “Imagine, when I left Boston eleven years ago, it had five hundred thousand inhabitants.
 It now has more than a million.
 Elevated and underground railroads, immense stations, splendid streets and roads with huge palaces, ugly but amazing [apartment] buildings twenty or twenty-five stories high, steam and electric elevators, omnibuses, streetcars, vehicles of every kind.
 A frenetic, exciting coming and going.
 In short, it is a country that will dominate the universe and educate the world.
 [It is] impossible to describe the progress of this great people.”

-It took three years for Juglaris to finish his mural and friezes, respectively entitled Grecian Festival and The Hours.
+It took three years for Juglaris to finish his murals and friezes, respectively entitled Grecian Festival and The Hours.
 Combined, they constituted the largest mural project to be found in the United States.
 Juglaris’s passion and sense of pride in completing this bravura master-work is revealed in the self-portrait found in the southeast corner of the Reading Room mural where he observes in perpetuity the broad sweep of the great festival.